The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

-Self-validation is one of the most important features of the Finite-Volume method.
-In general, it is possible to validate the correctness of the PDE's dependent variable with the Finite-Volume method by applying Gauss's law (equivalently known as either the normal form of Green's theorem or the 2D divergence theorem).
-In the following, we will elaborate on the validation of $\phi(y,z)$.
+In general, it is possible to validate the correctness of the dependent variable when a Finite-Volume method is used to solve a PDE by applying Gauss's law.
+In the following, we will briefly explain the validation of $\phi(y,z)$.
 Gauss’s law for Poisson's equation is given by

 where ${\Omega}$, ${\partial\Omega}$, and ${\bf{n}}$ represent the domain's total area, the circumference of the domain, and the unit vector normal to the surface, respectively.
-The above relation can be written as the summation over all CVs
+The above relation can be written in the discretized form as

-where $\Omega_P$ and $\partial\Omega_P$ stand for the area and the circumference of a CV.
-Over the circumference of a CV, the flux out of the surface, (${\bf{D}}\cdot {\bf{n}}$), consists of four components.
-Let us identify them with $D_{S}$, $D_{W}$, $D_{N}$, and $D_{E}$ corresponding to normal components of the displacement field at south, west, north, and east faces.
-At the global level, the left- and right-hand sides of the above relation should run over all cells.
-For inner interfaces, normal unit vectors, $\bf{n}$, are exactly in opposite directions.
-The extra constriction that is explained in Appendix \ref{AppA}, enforces the continuity of flux across internal interfaces.
-Thus, fluxes out of the surface (${\bf{D}}\cdot {\bf{n}}$) will cancel each other for all internal interfaces.
-Consequently, the left-hand side of Eq. \eqref{eq32} can only run over the limited number of outermost boundaries.
-This has been shown schematically in Fig. \ref{fig4}.